cg2p/hello-node/openshift/oc-new-app.md

 oc set env --from=secret/hello2-secret dc/hello2
 ```

+Templates give you the opportunity to set up specifics for your application that get created in its project.
+This include specifics around how the app is built and image management and build triggers.

 ## 5. Understanding the CRDs
 Objects of Kubernetes and OpenShift specific CRD types created during `oc new-app` inner loop process.
 ```